travis-ci/docs-travis-ci-com/user/enterprise/operations-manual.md

 ## Create a backup of the data directories

 The data directories are located on the platform machine and get mounted into the Travis container.
-In there you'll find files from RabbitMQ, Postgres, Slanger and Postgresql.
+In these directories you'll find files from RabbitMQ, Postgres, Slanger and Postgresql.

-These files are located at `/var/travis`.
+The files are located at `/var/travis` on the platform machine.
 Please run `sudo tar -czvf travis-enterprise-data-backup.tar.gz /var/travis` to create compressed archive from this folder.
 After this has finished, copy this file off the machine to a secure location.

 ## Pull a Support bundle